-Tips & hints to get rid of pantry moths infestation!!!
+Tips & hints to get rid of pantry moths infestation

-Same as with clothes moths, prevention is very important in keeping house clean from pantry moths.
-Here are several things you can do to remove and keep pantry moths away:
+As with clothes moths, prevention is key to keeping your home free from pantry moths.
+Here are several steps you can take to eliminate and prevent pantry moth infestations:

-• Keep your food sealed - place your food in airtight packaging, glass or plastic containers are the best.
-Pantry moths can chew through plastic and paper bags.

-- Regularly vacuum and empty your vacuum bag outside, preferably after each vacuuming to make sure you remove larvae and eggs from your property. - Wipe all newly purchased food bags and cans shops and warehouses are the perfect places for the moths, full of food!
+- Keep your food sealed place your food in airtight packaging, glass or plastic containers are the best.
+Pantry moths can chew through plastic or paper bags. - Regularly vacuum and empty your vacuum bag outside, preferably after each vacuuming to make sure you remove larvae and eggs from your property. - Wipe all newly purchased food bags and cans shops and warehouses are the perfect places for the moths, full of food!
 Inspect foods for possible infestation before purchase.
 Look for small holes and webbing on the packaging. - Clean your cupboards and drawers with vinegar use the water and vinegar mix to clean foods storage. - Clean food containers before refill to prevent moth's eggs and larvae to be missed and transferred to the newly purchased food. - Freeze dry food seal dried food in the container and put them in the freezer for at least a week to kill eggs and larvae. - Control and protect pet food and birds seeds pantry moths like munching on pet food or birds seed too.
 Please be vigilant whilst shopping for those as it's easy to bring moths home from garden centres as well as grocery shops.
 Store pet food and birds seeds in sealed plastic containers.
 These also can be frozen before use to eliminate the risk. - Repel moths from your kitchen use cloves or bay leaves to drive away moths, they have an aroma that is disliked by moths.
 Place these in drawers and kitchen shelves.
-It's an unexpensive and natural way to repel moths from the pantry. - Use MothOut Pantry Moth Traps regularly be vigilant and as soon as you see any signs of moths, react immediately.
-Moth Traps are also great prevention, will guard the home 24/7. - For the best results, use one MothOut trap per room or keep at least 3 meters gap between them.
-Moths will identify the source of pheromones more precisely and will be lured to the trap faster.
-Too many pheromone sources in the small area may confuse moths. - Warm up your house while using moth traps raising temperature at home will make moths more active and force males to search for females to reproduce.
-Higher temperature will speed up the trapping process. - Empty your rubbish bin regularly it is important not to leave any leftover food at home.
+It's an unexpensive and natural way to repel moths from the pantry.

+- Use MothOut Monitoring Pantry Moth Traps regularly be vigilant and as soon as you see any signs of moths, react immediately. - For the best results, use one MothOut trap per room or keep at least 3 meters gap between them.
+Too many pheromone sources in the small area may confuse moths. - Empty your rubbish bin regularly it is important not to leave any leftover food at home.

-Pantry moths are not harmful if eaten so don't panic if you eat one accidentally, they will be ingested and there won't be any effects on the physical way.
-Despite that reassurance, it is pretty gross to think about.
+Pantry moths are not harmful if eaten so don't panic if you accidentally munch on one - they'll pass through without causing any physical harm.
+That said, even with that reassurance, it's still pretty gross to think about!